Who Is Uketsu?

 Thematic Resonance: How the Ending Reframes the Beginning

 Strange Houses begins as a cool, clinical puzzle about malevolent architecture.
-By the end, it is a study in how generational trauma becomes structural: how the sins of an ancestor are literally encoded into the walls of every building their descendants are forced to construct, generation after generation, because no one in the family was ever able to say “stop.”
+By the end, it is a study in how generational trauma becomes structural.
+The sins of an ancestor are encoded into the walls of every building their descendants must construct.
+That repeats generation after generation, because nobody in the family was ever able to say "stop."

 The floor plan of the Katabuchi lineage dictates the physical floor plans of the homes they build.
-The incest and suicide of the founding generation produced a deformed child, and the deformed child produced a ritual, and the ritual produced a building type, and the building type became tradition, and the tradition imprisoned every generation that followed.
+The incest and suicide of the founding generation produced a deformed child.
+The deformed child produced a ritual.
+The ritual produced a building type.
+The building type became tradition, and the tradition imprisoned every generation that followed.
 The houses are the family.

-Keita’s theatrical set was the first act of genuine refusal in the entire lineage.
-He built the same structures his ancestors built, but he built them to protect the child rather than destroy him.
+Keita's theatrical set was the first act of genuine refusal in the entire lineage.
+He built the same structures his ancestors built.
+He built them to protect the child rather than destroy him.
 The structures looked identical.
 The moral content was entirely different.
 That distinction costs him everything.

 Structural Relational Analysis